tov/eecs214/hw/1/hw1.md

   - `HUFF_INC`/`PUFF_INC`: C header that are included by `huff.c`/`puff.c` or one of its dependencies

-You will need to change the first of these to build `huff` and `puff` once you have code for them to build.
+You should change the first of these in order to test your programs on more cases.
 You will need to change the others only if you split your program into additional source files.

 ### C++